Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 The length field encodes the total size of the heap allocation except for the HeapObject word itself.

 There are a number of special length values:
-- 4094 - this is a forwarding pointer, the low 48 bits are the forwarding address.
+- 2048 - this is a forwarding pointer, the low 48 bits are the forwarding address.
 The rest of the original object will be described by a dummy object defined by the next word (a HeapHeader).
+In fact any larger value will be treated the same as it is only the top bit that is relevant.
-- 0-4093 - normal object
+- 0-2047 - normal object
-Note that the total heap space for an object (including any footer fields) can't exceed 4094 words (and maybe smaller, depending on the HeapAllocation size).
+Note that the total heap space for an object (including any footer fields) can't exceed 2047 words (and maybe smaller, depending on the HeapAllocation size).
 Anything larger will be allocated as an external object.
 #### Age
 The age field encodes where the object is, and the number of times the object has been copied.
 Every time it is copied to a nursery arena, the count is incremented.
 When it gets to 6 if it is above a certain size, it will be promoted to the global heap.